Department of Health

 Key messages

-• The report recommended that the department and cemetery trusts focus on maintaining and improving pre-existing crematoria for the next 20–30 years, rather than considering establishing new facilities.
+- The report recommended that the department and cemetery trusts focus on maintaining and improving pre-existing crematoria, rather than considering establishing new facilities.

-Under s.
-21 of the Cemeteries and Crematoria Act 2003, a cemetery trust requires the prior approval in writing of the Secretary to the department in order to establish a crematorium in a public cemetery for which it is responsible.
+Under the Cemeteries and Crematoria Act 2003, a cemetery trust requires the prior approval in writing of the department's Secretary to establish a crematorium in a public cemetery for which it is responsible.

 Crematorium industry review

-A report by Marsden Jacob and Associates, in conjunction with Spatial Vision and Cumpston Serjeant Truslove, reviewed the viability of the Victorian cremation industry and was presented to the department in November 2004.
+A report by Marsden Jacob and Associates, in conjunction with Spatial Vision and Cumpston Serjeant Truslove, reviewing the viability of the Victorian cremation industry was published in November 2004.

 The Victorian Cremation Industry Viability Report, also known as the 'Marsden report' is available for download.